unthingable/monster-jam/docs/README.md

 * Note expressions editor
   * Now self-activated when steps are held, no longer need to press TUNE
   * Added single row mode, control one parameter for all notes in a row
+  * Nudging a note will shorten it if it bumps into the next note, instead of bumping the next note
+  * Duration adjustments are limited to a single step (so it won't clobber the next note)
 * Pattern page follow disabled when holding steps
 * Previous slider mode auto-restores after expressions editor
 * Fixed: step size could be set impromperly when switching tracks
+* Fixed: it was possible for STEP mode to misconfigure step size

 ## 8.0b14
 * Step: multi-row notes were wrapping incorrectly